bbauska/UofM-AdvStyling/readme.md

 medium, and large.
 There&apos;s going to be something in addition, so it won&apos;t kill the other ones.
 There are going to be new customization options.
-If you remember when you downloaded Bootstrap 3 there were all these options that you could add for things that you wanted to change.
+If you remember when you downloaded Bootstrap 3 there were all these options that you could add for things that you wanted to change.</p>
-You can expect even more in Bootstrap 4.
-One other thing I just wanted to mention because I know that we&apos;ve talked about it a little bit is that it&apos;s starting to use more fluid elements or fluid measurements.
+<p>You can expect even more in Bootstrap 4.
+One other thing I just wanted
+to mention because I know that we&apos;ve talked about it a little bit is that it&apos;s starting to use more fluid elements or fluid measurements.
 It can use rem and em units where before it didn&apos;t use them.
 And hopefully if you&apos;ve been paying attention through this whole class.
 If you get involved in a conversation you can nod and say, yeah, rem, em, good stuff, and actually kind of know what you&apos;re talking about.
-And that always feels good when you&apos;re hanging out with techie people.
+And that always feels good when you&apos;re hanging out with techie people.</p>

-If you&apos;re interested in learning more about Bootstrap 4 or 5 you can download the new code at this URL. v4- alpha.getbootstrap.com.
+<p>If you&apos;re interested in learning more about Bootstrap 4 or 5 you can
+download the new code at this URL. v4- alpha.getbootstrap.com.
 Whenever they&apos;re referring to software in alpha version that means it hasn&apos;t been completely tested yet.
 It&apos;s safe for you to download, but there&apos;s probably going to be bugs.
-The other thing you can do is you can follow the blog as they talk about the different things they&apos;re adding or deleting from bootstrap.
+The other thing you can do is you can follow the blog as they talk about the different things they&apos;re adding or deleting from bootstrap.</p>

-If you&apos;re considering jumping into Bootstrap 4, I think this is a great idea if you really want to be a serious developer.
+<p>If you&apos;re considering jumping into Bootstrap 4, I think this is a great
+idea if you really want to be a serious developer.
 It always helps to be on that cutting edge in web development and really anything techie.
 I hope what I helped you understand was that learning bootstrap 3 is really useful and you&apos;re going to be able to use it for long time.
 Bootstrap 4 can only make things better, so if it&apos;s something you&apos;re interested in, go ahead.
-I myself am excited to see where it goes.
+I myself am excited to see where it goes.</p>

 <div align="right">
   <b><a href="#table-of-contents">↥ Back To Top</a></b>